huaminghuangtw/Evergreen-Notes/Permanent-Notes/Digital Garden.md

 ---

 * Problems:
-	* Paginated, linear, newest-first sorted (sorting posts by dates) oriented list of chronologically posts aren't how people actually use the internet.
+	* Paginated, linear, newest-first sorted (sorting posts by dates) oriented list of chronologically posts aren’t how people actually use the internet.
 They search via Google to find stuff, which is free-form and task-oriented → Curation is more important!
 	* Everybody is treating writing as a “content marketing strategy” and using it to “build a personal brand” which leads to the fundamental flawed idea that everything you post has to be polished to perfection and ready to be consumed.
 * Advantage: enabling to leverage the knowledge of other mind explorers / fellow gardeners and contribute to the growth of our collective intelligence. [^1]
 * [A Brief History & Ethos of the Digital Garden (maggieappleton.com)](https://maggieappleton.com/garden-history)
-	* A garden is a collection of evolving ideas that aren't strictly organized by their publication date.
+	* A garden is a collection of evolving ideas that aren’t strictly organized by their publication date.
 	* Inherently exploratory
 		* linked through contextual associations (bi-directional linking) to connect notes together. (_while a blog may usually be explored in chronological order_)
 	* not refined or completed yet → always disorganized, rough drafts, WIP (work-in-progress) & is evergreen—digital gardeners keep on editing and updating their notes → can be published as raw, unpolished, incomplete, half-finished/baked/formed thoughts that will incrementally grow, evolve, and build up over time (_while posts/articles/essays in a blog have a strict publication date and quickly start decaying/become outdated as soon as they are published since the author will learn new things_)